BlockScience/MSML/research_notes/2024-04-15 Guided Example.md

 - What would come after this boundary action is a policy which converts the percentages to the correct number of shares.
 - The output being the correct number of shares tells us that we need to first create a new space to represent the output of the policy.
+- We also will realize when going through this process that our global state needs two new variables, one for the stock price and one for the bond price.

 ### Investment Allocation Space